PrestaShop/docs/testing/unit-tests/how-to-execute-tests.md

 # How to execute Unit Tests

-You can execute test suite with specific composer command:
+You can execute the test suite with specific Composer command:

 * `composer unit-tests`